 The Remote Boss puts the power of the pellet boss controller in the palm of your hand.
 Carry it with you and control your grill from up to 300 feet away.

 Precisely controlling the temperature allowed us to create more smoke.
-We implemented a Smoke Mode and avoided the drawbacks of extra insulation to the cooking chamber.
+We programmed a SMOKE setpoint on our Pellet Boss controller, and also opted to avoid the drawbacks of insulating the cooking chamber.
 Smoke thrives at lower temperatures and is incinerated at higher temperatures.
-MAK Grills can reach and maintain lower temperatures because we don’t need to add extra steel to insulate the grill.
+MAK Grills can reach and maintain lower temperatures because we don’t add extra steel to insulate the grill (but are still able to reach high heat with the FlameZone).

 Our most versatile model, The Two-Star General, comes standard with the Warmer-Smoker Box.
 This is a compartment of the grill that you can use to hold food at safe temperatures temporarily when you’re waiting to serve or to cold smoke foods like cheese, nuts, and fish.